-I have been obsessed with a novel and the film version of it, which will be released in October.
+I have been obsessed with a novel and the film version of it for some time.
 It’s Philip Roth’s American Pastoral.
 It has a loose plot, but it’s really about the stresses placed on a reasonable man by horrific events.
 The man is a symbol for America.

 It is the 1960s.
 The main character is Seymour Levov.
 Star athlete in high school, Seymour, though Jewish, looks so Nordic that everyone calls him the Swede.
 The Swede has a perfect life.
 He is married to a former Miss New Jersey, he runs a successful business, he has a beautiful home in the country, everybody likes him.
 That is, everybody but his daughter, Meredith, known ironically as Merry.
 A bright, charming child with a stutter, Merry becomes the teenager from Hell.
 She is angry about the Vietnam War, starts hanging out with communist revolutionaries and constantly defies and insults her parents.

 Acting on the New Left injunction to bring the war home, i.e. to cause civil unrest in the U.S. as a protest against America’s involvement overseas, Merry blows up a post office in her sleepy rural village.
 The blast goes off at 5 am when the post office is closed, but an unlucky man, a universally loved doctor, is there mailing a letter on his way to work.
 He is instantly killed.
 Merry goes underground.

 From there it gets more horrible.
 I won’t divulge the details, though I will discuss some of the themes.
 The Swede is baffled by what happened and drives himself crazy looking for an explanation.
 This parallels liberal America’s puzzlement over why their boomer children turned against them.
 Roth doesn’t settle for easy answers and we follow the Swede’s impressions, memories, anguish and confusion for most of the story.